Get hitched without a hitch & read the unromantic but essential City Hall fine print.

 Any entrance fees to attractions and so on, or permits required for portrait locations must be paid for by the client.

 You’ll be responsible for finding out about advance permits required for commercial photography whether spaces are private or public.
 But I can help out and share my expertise.

 Usually it’s fine to just grab a few photos in most spots even if permits are *technically* required, and I’m down with that!
 However I always advise getting advance permission to avoid disappointment on the day.

 Judge (officiant’s) standing position

-My preference for rotunda ceremonies is to have the judge facing the back of City Hall, with the grand staircase behind him or her.
-About 50% of the time I noticed that the deputy marriage commissioner who marries you will face the opposite direction, so that instead of getting City Hall in the background (like the above) I’ll be shooting towards the back wall otherwise they’d be blocking your faces.
+My preference for rotunda ceremonies is to have the judge facing the back of City Hall, with the grand staircase behind them.
+About 50% of the time I notice that the deputy marriage commissioner who marries you will face the opposite direction.
+So instead of getting City Hall in the background (like the above) I’ll be shooting towards the back wall otherwise they’d block your faces.

-If this position themselves in the less desirable direction I will usually try to ask them if they would kindly switch direction so it will make for better pictures for you.
+If they position themselves in the less desirable direction I will try to ask them to switch direction.

 Judges are retired people that have spent their lives in a position of authority.
-It is not uncommon for my polite request to be ignored or refused, which is not within my control once I’ve asked them.
+It is not uncommon for my polite request to be ignored or refused.

-Sometimes we’ll get one that’s in such a serious hurry that they’ll begin the ceremony the second they are out of the elevator and there isn’t a chance for me to ask.
+Sometimes they’ll be in such a serious hurry that they’ll begin the ceremony the second they are out of the elevator!

 However whichever position the judge decides to stand in, we’ll get awesome pictures no matter what.